DCC-EX/dcc-ex.github.io/docs/ex-turntable/ex-turntable/traverser.rst

 .. code-block:: cpp

   /////////////////////////////////////////////////////////////////////////////////////
-  //  Define the mode for Turntable-EX.
+  //  Define the mode for EX-Turntable.
   //  TURNTABLE : Use this for normal, 360 degree rotation turntables (Default).
   //  TRAVERSER : Use this for vertical or horizontal traversers, or turntables that do
   //              do not rotate a full 360 degrees.